Waiting for care

 Second, many issues contribute to wait times.
 This is good news because it means that improving wait times is not just about pouring money into the system.
 Many long wait times are due to a failure to use appropriate management tools, rather than insufficient resources.
 For instance, moving from every surgeon their own “list” to a single organized list across surgeons is an important first step in reducing wait times.
 Ensuring appropriateness of care (e.g. is this MRI necessary?) and priorizing patients according to their relative urgency is another.

 Third, several approaches exist for minimizing wait times.
 Some of these strategies are already working successfully across Canada.
-For example, the Ontario Wait Times Strategy has been particularly effective.
-It has demonstrated significant reductions in wait times for priority areas including cancer surgery, cataract surgery, hip and knee replacement, and diagnostic imaging.
+For example, the Ontario Wait Times Strategy has had some success in reducing wait times for priority areas including cancer surgery, cataract surgery, hip and knee replacement, and diagnostic imaging.
 This strategy has focused on reducing waits between a specialist’s treatment recommendation and a medical procedure, such as an operation.

 - See our infographic on 2011 wait times in Canada: Still waiting, by Lindsay Jolivet.

 - 47% of physicians say most or almost all of their patients get same-day or next-day appointments.
 Also, 46% of physicians have made arrangements for their patients to see a physician or nurse (other than at the ER) when their practice is closed.
 The Health Council of Canada presents How do Canadian primary care physicians rate the health system?, a report that examines physicians’ perspectives on the performance of the health care system based on their experiences with access to care, coordination of care, use of information technology, and practice improvement and incentives.
 (See infographic).